Code generation for MIC32 (Binary Counter)

 data = engee.run(m);

-From the obtained simulation data, plot the signals:
+From the obtained simulation data, we will plot the signal graphs:

 using Plots